-14. Due to the recent deterioration in footway condition (identified in Tables 2a and 2b) following the recent severe winters, £400,000 of additional investment has been identified to address this issue (Annex C Table 2).
+15. Due to the recent deterioration in footway condition (identified in Tables 2a and 2b) following the recent severe winters (the Winter Damage Grant received this year from central government was directed at carriageways only), £400,000 of additional investment to address this issue has been identified and shown in Annex D of this report.